Far too many young people continue to be drawn into areas of violence, exploitation, and county lines. Let’s draw the line, together. Learn more.

 The appeal outcome will be one of the following:

-• Uphold the decision to permanently exclude the student from the College, or
+• Uphold the decision to permanently exclude the student from the College.

 Next academic year